 Understanding why they need to chew:

-Though the having an oral fixation is just a part of who we are, it actually comes as a self-soothing behavior.
+Though having an oral fixation is just a part of who we are, it actually comes as a self-soothing behavior.
 The heavy input given by chewing on things helps to calm our overstimulated nervous system.
 When properly directed, it can be a great resource.

 When Oral Stimming causes an issue:

 Though many times oral stimming can be a good thing, sometimes it can cause a problem.
 Some children with autism and oral fixation wind up chewing on items that are not safe.
-This can be small items that they could choke on, clothing like Bean does, shoes, rocks, pencils and such.
+This can be small items that they could choke on, clothing as Bean does, shoes, rocks, pencils and such.

 With my need to chew, I always seem to wind up chewing on pens and pencils.
 Pencils as a child were a problem because the erasers would come off and I did choke on a few.
 Pens are still my problem, as I have actually broken a tooth chewing on a pen.
-Okay, honesty, I have broken the same tooth three times and it drives my dentist crazy!
+Okay, honestly, I have broken the same tooth three times and it drives my dentist crazy!

 Besides the obvious of dangers, oral fixations can cause some unwanted embarrassment.
 When bean chews on her clothes, she is stuck at school with a wet shirt.
 She doesn’t often get embarrassed, but sometimes other children will point it out and she becomes self-conscious.
-When she is in a full meltdown, she will actually chew on both hands at once which cause a ton of droll!
+When she is in a full meltdown, she will actually chew on both hands at once which caused a ton of droll!